-More than half of the increase in the global population to 2050 is in Africa, underlining the importance of this continent to the achievement of the world's sustainable development goals.
-India accounts for almost 15% of the growth and becomes the world's most populous country in the near term as China's population growth stalls.
+Around three-fifths of the increase in the global population to 2050 is in Africa, underlining the importance of this continent to the achievement of the world's sustainable development goals.
+Around a further quarter is in the Asia Pacific region, where India alone accounts for almost 15% of the growth and becomes the world's most populous country in the near term as China's population growth stalls and reverses.

 Estimates of the rural/urban split for each GEC Model region have been taken from UN DESA (2018).
 This database provides the percentage of population residing in urban areas by country with annual granularity over the projection horizon.
 By combining this data with the UN population projections an estimate of the rural/urban split may be calculated.
-In 2021, about 57% of the world population is estimated to be living in urban areas.
+In 2022, about 57% of the world population is estimated to be living in urban areas.
 This is expected to rise to 68% by 2050.